 Good morning, Quartz readers!
 Here’s what you need to know

-Boris Johnson outlines the UK’s international travel plans.
-One possibility the prime minister is considering is a traffic light system that grades destinations by Covid-19 risk.
-Meanwhile, twice weekly rapid Covid-19 tests will be offered to everyone in England starting Friday.
+Boris Johnson outlines the UK’s international travel plans… The prime minister is considering is a traffic light system that grades destinations by Covid-19 risk.
+Also, twice weekly rapid Covid-19 tests will be offered to everyone in England starting Friday.

 Jordan’s former crown prince was placed under house arrest.
 Officials accused Hamzah bin Hussein of plotting to destabilize the country, while the prince said he is a victim of a crackdown on dissent.

-Benjamin Netanyahu is in court for his corruption trial.
-The Israeli prime minister denies allegations that inlude bribery and fraud.
-Also today, the president begins post-election talks to decide if Netanyahu or someone else should form the next governing coalition.
+Benjamin Netanyahu was in court for his corruption trial.
+The Israeli prime minister denies allegations that include bribery and fraud.
+Meanwhile, the president is beginning post-election talks to decide who should form the next governing coalition.

 A hacker leaked over 500 million Facebook users’ personal information.
 The phone numbers and other data that were scraped from the site in 2019 were posted to a public forum.

 A Florida wastewater reservoir is at risk of a “catastrophic” collapse.
 Governor Ron DeSantis declared a state of emergency around Piney Point, and its acidic water is being pumped out to prevent a breach that would flood nearby areas.